 The students in Foxcubs are working within the following ranges:

-English P3(i) to P5
+English P2(ii) to P5

-Maths P3(i) to P5
+Maths P2(ii) to P5

 Science P3(i) to P5

 We start each day with our ‘Hello Time’ in which we establish the daily timetable and welcome everyone to the Academy.
-A creative and multi-sensory approach to learning is adopted across all core and foundation subjects of the National Curriculum supported by the use of signs and symbols.
-Signs and symbols are essential to begin to develop key literacy skills including reading and comprehension.
-This will be the third year we will have Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
+A creative and multi-sensory approach to learning is adopted across all core and non-core subjects of the National Curriculum supported by the use of signs and symbols; these are essential to develop key literacy skills including reading and comprehension.
+The Preparing for Adulthood curriculum is now well-established which develops skills, knowledge and understanding within Employment, Community, Independence and Health.

-We work closely with a range of other professionals given the nature of need in Foxcubs including a regular session with a speech and language therapist and sometimes input from an occupational therapist.
+We work closely with a range of other professionals given the nature of need in Foxcubs including a regular session with a speech and language therapist and occasional input from an occupational therapist.